mateusjunges/laravel-kafka/docs/upgrade-guide.md

 weight: 6
 ---

+## Upgrade to v2.11 from v2.10

+- **BREAKING CHANGE**: Dropped support for Laravel 10 and Laravel 11.
+The minimum supported Laravel version is now 12.0

 ## Upgrade to v2.9 from v2.8

 - **BREAKING CHANGE**: Deprecated producer batch messages feature has been removed (`MessageBatch`, `sendBatch`, `produceBatch`).
 Use `Kafka::asyncPublish()` instead for better performance